 The province of Nueva Vizcaya is located in the Cagayan Valley region in Luzon, Philippines.
 Bayombong is its capital and it’s situated in the middle of Benguet, Ifugao, Isabela, Quirino, Aurora, Nueva Ecija, and Pangasinan.
-It’s supposed to be a part of the Cordilleras but the Americans put in the Cagayan Valley region in the early 20th century.
+It’s supposed to be a part of the Cordilleras, but the Americans put it in the Cagayan Valley region in the early 20th century.
 Quirino used to be a part of the province.

 Climb Mt.
 Pulag, Mt.
-Palali and Mt.
+Palali, and Mt.
 Ugo Trekking

 The majority of the mountain was declared a National Park under Proclamation No. 75 in 1987.
-It can get cold at night but this doesn’t hinder tourists from climbing.
-It’s open all year but you’ll need a permit to hike which you can get at the site.
+It can get cold at night, but this doesn’t hinder tourists from climbing.
+It’s open all year, but you’ll need a permit to hike, which you can get at the site.

 Mt.
 Palali – This lesser-known mountain features a tropical forest and scenic views of Nueva Vizcaya.
 The Bugkalots, Ifugaos, and Gaddangs spent time in this mountain to hunt.

 Mt.
-Ugo – ‘Ugo’ is a native term pertaining to someone getting beheaded.
+Ugo – ‘Ugo’ is a native term about someone getting beheaded.
 Legend has it that the natives of the mountains didn’t like the Spaniards and Americans trying to conquer their lands that they bring them up there to behead them.

 Visit Mapallao Falls

-The first thing to greet you when you start your journey is the hanging bridge and as you reach the falls, you will discover that there are many rock formations all over the place and a large pool for everyone to enjoy.
-Hikers have the option to bring foods and have a picnic.
+The first thing to greet you when you start your journey is the hanging bridge, and as you reach the falls, you will discover that there are many rock formations all over the place and a large pool for everyone to enjoy.
+Hikers have the option to bring food and have a picnic.

 Discover Old Churches and Cultural Establishments

-St. Vincent Ferrer Parish Church in Dupax del Sur is a grandiose structure made of brick walls.
+St. Vincent Ferrer Parish Church in Dupax del Sur is a magnificent structure made of brick walls.
 It was built in 1775 and survived many earthquakes.
 It was declared a National Cultural Treasure by the National Museum of the Philippines.

 Visit the People’s Museum and Library

 This building was once the provincial government seat where displays of the culture and traditions of the ethnic groups of Nueva Vizcaya can be seen.

 Watch Festivals and Other Cultural Performances

 Ammungan Festival – is the celebration of the history, culture, and founding of the province.
 The festival is also a way to honor and promote the ethnic tribes of the province.

 Visit Lower Magat Eco-Tourism Park